Calvin-Pang/calvin-pang.github.io/content/authors/admin/_index.md

 I am also interested in some other general medical imaging topics, like segmentation & detection, and foundation models.
 I was an Oncology - Deep Learning Researcher Intern at [Bristol Myers Squibb](https://www.bms.com/) during 2025 summer.

-Outside of academia, I enjoy soccer, billiards, movies and musicals.
+Outside of academia, I enjoy soccer, billiards, bouldering and musicals.
 I am a fan of [Arsenal](https://www.arsenal.com/) and [Miami Heat](https://www.nba.com/heat).
 I am also a long-time player of [EA Sports FC](https://www.ea.com/games/ea-sports-fc).

 :raised_hands: ***Feel free to drop me an email if you are interested in my research projects or potential collaboration.***